 If you end up farther upriver, consult your regulations booklet as well for information about closer areas below the falls at Oregon City and the West Linn Paper Company tailrace.

-Best times to fish are from late February into May.
+Best times to fish the Willamette are from late February into May.

 Fishing slows for chinook when the Willamette gets too muddy, following heavy rains up in the valley.

 Check the tide tables for Kelley Point before you go.
-(Use the River Levels link in left margin on this site.) seasoned anglers often fish for springers here through the incoming tide, with the best bite often occurring from an hour before to an hour after a tide change.
+(Use the River Levels link in left margin on this site.) seasoned anglers who fish the Willamette often fish for springers here through the incoming tide, with the best bite often occurring from an hour before to an hour after a tide change.

 Fishing at the Head of Multnomah Channel